 A New Way to Trust

 Bitcoin’s protocol, or functional layer, is a blockchain that is a clever integration of ledger (database), encryption (hashing), authentication (public and private key), and consensus (game theory) that work together to build a system of trust.
 The ledger is immutable and shared amongst anyone willing to download a copy and take part in the ecosystem.
 Messages or data is encrypted and only visible or transferred to trusted parties through a set of public – your home address – and private – the key to your front door – keys.
 These elements eliminate the need of third-party verification of facts.
+If you are curious about Bitcoin, whether it’s getting started with the cryptocurrency, or looking into the latest statistics, you can click here for more information.

 I started to dive deeper into blockchain and DLT about two years ago, around the time I started my MBA program.
 This was both good and bad.
 While I enjoy going miles deep into a subject, my time did not really allow for it, since I was taking classes, working, and trying to balance the demands of fatherhood.
 As a way of justifying my blockchain and DLT studies, I started searching for projects that were attempting to solve an issue or finding applications that remotely related to the subject matter of my coursework.